tuero/libpolicyts/readme.md

 # libpolicyts

 A C++23 library for policy tree search algorithms and auxiliary utilities.
+The design goal is to make it easy to use different environments and models (single functors or complex neural networks) for each implemented algorithm.

 Usage implementations of training and testing neural policies/heuristics for these algorithms are in the companion project [policyts](https://github.com/tuero/policyts), which uses this library as a dependency for the algorithm implementation and neural networks.

+> Why implement all this in C++?

+Speed matters, especially when running search over complex environment domains.
+Even with neural policies/heuristics being used to query for each generated node, you can often see ~2x speedups by keeping the search in the C++ runtime rather than writing your search algorithms in Python.

 ## Implemented Algorithms
 The following algorithms are implemented in `include/libpolicyts/algorithm/`,